Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 "An encounter with a beautiful woman is good medicine for the well organized logical mind a little jolt never hurt.
 Note that the anarchists have been saying this for years about the A-bomb and civilization." — Encyclopadia Apocryphia.

-Science cartoon
+Science comic

-Biology & Medecine
+Biology & Medicine

 "I have a sore throat."

-2000 BC : "eat this root"
+2000 BC : "Eat this root"

 1200 AD : "That root is heathen, say this prayer."